-Born in Bucharest, Bogdan Zvoristeanu performs in recitals, as soloist and chamber musician as well as in numerous festivals: in Japan, China, South Korea, Canada, South America and Europe.
-He has collaborated with great musicians such as Alberto Lysy, Charles Dutoit, Brigitte Meyer, Liviu Prunaru, José Gallardo, Ettore Causa and has performed as a soloist under conductors such as Yehudi Menuhin, Andrey Boreyko, Pinchas Steinberg, Marek Janowski, Jin Wang, Fabio Luisi and Gilbert Varga.
+Born in Bucharest, Bogdan Zvoristeanu performs as a recitalist, soloist and chamber musician the the guest of numerous festivals in Japan, China, South Korea, Canada, South America and Europe.
+He has collaborated with great musicians such as Alberto Lysy, Charles Dutoit, Brigitte Meyer, Liviu Prunaru, José Gallardo, Ettore Causa and has performed as a soloist under conductors such as Yehudi Menuhin, Andrey Boreyko, Pinchas Steinberg, Marek Janowski, Jin Wang, Fabio Luisi, Gilbert Varga and Neeme Järvi.

-Initiated to the violin by his father, Bogdan Zvoristeanu studied at the Bucharest Academy of Music with Stefan Gheorghiu, then at the prestigious International Menuhin Music Academy in Blonay with Alberto Lysy.
+Introduced to the violin by his father, Bogdan Zvoristeanu studied at the Bucharest Music Academy with Stefan Gheorghiu, then at the prestigious International Menuhin Music Academy in Gstaad/Blonay with Alberto Lysy.

-In 1996, Bogdan Zvoristeanu won the audition for Concertino at the Royal Philharmonic Orchestra of Galicia in Santiago de Compostela, and in 1997 became Konzertmeister for the Pforzheim Chamber Orchestra in Germany.
-In 1999 he began teaching violin and chamber music at the International Menuhin Music Academy in Blonay, Switzerland.
-Since 2002, he has been appointed concertmaster of the OSR.
+In 1996, Bogdan Zvoristeanu won the Concertino audition at the Real Philarmonia in Santiago de Compostela (Spain), and in 1997 he became Konzertmeister at the Südwestdeutsches Kammerorchester in Pforzheim (Germany).
+In 1999 he began teaching violin and chamber music at the International Menuhin Music Academy in Blonay and in 2002 he was appointed concertmaster of the OSR.
 He also gives masterclasses in Germany, Spain, Switzerland, South Korea and Romania.

-Bogdan Zvoristeanu plays on a "Nicolo Gagliano" violin, dated 1761 and graciously lent by the Tharice Foundation.
+Bogdan Zvoristeanu plays on a "Nicolo Gagliano" violin dated 1761 and kindly lent by the Tharice Foundation.